Saudi king leaves hospital after pacemaker battery changed | Health

 Saudi king leaves hospital after pacemaker battery changed

-Saudi Arabias octogenarian monarch underwent medical tests had the battery of his pacemaker changed, the state-run Saudi Press Agency reported Wednesday.King Salman will rest for several days following the procedure and successful medical tests, the news agency said.
+Saudi Arabias octogenarian monarch underwent medical tests and had the battery of his pacemaker changed, the state-run Saudi Press Agency reported Wednesday.King Salman will rest for several days following the procedure and successful medical tests, the news agency said.
+King Salman has appointed his 36-year-old son, Prince Mohammed, as his successor, though hes also already empowered him to lead day-to-day affairs.

 - Country: